pingcap/talent-plan/rust/README.md

 appreciated.
 As you are following along please [file issues]<!-- TODO and complete the [post-project surveys] -->.
 You are also encouraged to fix problems on your own and submit pull requests.
-See [CONTRIBUTING.md] for more about contributing.<!-- See [the roadmap] for details about future course subject matter.-->_
+See [CONTRIBUTING.md] for more about contributing.
+See [the roadmap] for details about future course subject matter._

 **[View the lesson plan][plan]**.